nathan-nakatsuka/ContamLD/README.md

 	Name them Prefix_All.readdepth and Prefix_dam.readdepth
 	(Prefix is the name of your file, same as Sample_ID below)

-Optional) If you have eigenstrat files and are unable to pull down read information from bams, use this script to transform eigenstrat files to readdepth files:
+Optional) If you have eigenstrat files and are unable to pull down read information from bams, use the eig2readdepth.py script in the PreProcessing folder to transform eigenstrat files to readdepth files:
-(Note: this has less power than the read based method because it ignores reads that map to the same site) Put files in the format: Prefix.snp, Prefix.ind, Prefix.eigenstratgeno and damaged reads: Prefix_dam.snp, Prefix_dam.ind, Prefix_dam.eigenstratgeno
+(Note: this has less power than the read based method because it ignores reads that map to the same site) Put files in the format: Prefix.snp, Prefix.ind, Prefix.geno and damaged reads: Prefix_dam.snp, Prefix_dam.ind, Prefix_dam.geno
-Use this file for eigenstrat format files in pseudo-haploid format (one read chosen to represent the genotype either 0=ALT or 2=REF; no heterozygotes) .
+Use this file for eigenstrat format files in pseudo-haploid format (one read chosen to represent the genotype either 0=ALT or 2=REF; no heterozygotes).
+If you have diploid data with heterozygotes, use -d flag.

-python eig2readdepth.py Prefix diploid=False
+python eig2readdepth.py [-d] Prefix

 Part 3) Determine what panel the sample is closest to:
 Use ADMIXTOOLS, qp3Pop with statistics of the form f3(outgroup; 1000_GenomesPop, Sample) for all 1000Genomes Populations.
 Choose the 1000Genomes population with the highest score.